 Motivation, what is it that drives you?

-I’ve always been highly motivated as far as NLP and personal development go.
+I’ve always been highly motivated regarding NLP and personal development.
 But yesterday my gardener made me feel lazy.

 And not because he did my gardening for me, but because he told me how much work he does at home – Before he starts his official gardening workday.

 Well, that got me thinking about what motivates us.
-And why some people get so stuck they leave all their dreams and desires on the funeral home table.
+And why do some people get so stuck?
+They leave all their dreams and desires on the funeral home table.

 We all seem to have some areas where we are highly motivated and some areas where we have little to no motivation.